cirrina/ctg-rnaseq/README.md

 The pipeline can handle different RNAseq Assays (library preparation kits), and reference Species.
 Different assays will require differences in read strandness, read trimming etc. These input parameters are set in the SampleSheet and the profile-specific nextflow.config files (see below).

-**Note on Demultiplexing and Fastq:**  As of versions ≥2.2.x the pipeline assumes fastq files as starting input (`-f`).
-Demultiplexing is no longer performed within the actual pipeline.
-Instead demux is typically performed on an entire RunFolder using the `/ctg-tools/bin/ctg-demux2` tool.

 **Note on ProjectId/Sample_Project:**  Only **one project** is allowed per pipeline run. `ProjectId` is supplied through the SampleSheet `[Header]` section.
 Thus, for a run, all individual `Sample_Project` entries in the SampleSheet `[Data]` section must be same as `ProjectId` for all samples.
 Run `ctg-parse-samplesheet` to generate a proper sample-specific input sheet named `SampleSheet-ctg-ProjectXXX.csv`.